spinner Loading...

 Click to enlarge

-The pilot phase confirmed how even in a rural alpine context new on-de- mand services can represent an essential integration offer to public transport.
-These types of services can effectively link the starting/ending points of a trip (homes, tourist attractions) with the public transport network.
-New and more extensive pilot are nevertheless needed to confirm this approach, especially as far as the economic sustainability in relation to the real demand for mobility that the service could satisfy is concerned.
+The pilot phase confirmed that new on-demand services can be an essential addition to public transport, even in a rural alpine context.
+These services can effectively link the start and end points of a journey (e.g. homes or tourist attractions) with the public transport network.
+Supported by real-time open data and mobility data spaces, these flexible systems can enhance local transport connectivity.
+Nevertheless, new and more extensive pilots are needed to confirm this approach, particularly with regard to the economic sustainability in relation to the actual demand for mobility that the service could satisfy.

 Self-driving shuttle

-The advancement of on-demand services in the future will be characterized by an innovative and revolutionary technology: autonomous self-driving shuttles.
-The project conducted public demonstrations in Brig-Glis and Merano to introduce users to this new technology.
-In Merano, the demonstration made history: for the first time in Italy, a self-driving vehicle with public access was tested on public roads.
-The electric vehicle is able to ‘read’ the route safely by means of intelligent sensors.
-For an entire week, end of november 2019, the shuttle was available to interested parties from 9 a.m. to 5 p.m., for a roughly 10-minute ride around the city centre.
-On each run, 12 people were transported, plus two technicians: one to intervene if necessary, the other to explain the vehicle’s functionality to passengers.
+In the future, the advancement of on-demand services will be characterised by innovative and revolutionary technology: autonomous, self-driving shuttles.
+Public demonstrations of this new technology were conducted in Brig-Glis and Merano.
+In Merano, history was made when a self-driving vehicle with public access was tested on public roads for the first time in Italy.
+The electric vehicle can ‘read’ the route safely using intelligent sensors and real-time data access via the Open Data Hub.
+At the end of November 2019, the shuttle was available to interested parties for a roughly 10-minute ride around the city centre from 9 a.m. to 5 p.m. for an entire week.
+Each run transported 12 people, plus two technicians: one to intervene if necessary and the other to explain the vehicle’s functionality to passengers

 Click to enlarge

-The demonstrations have shown that self-driving shuttles are technologically mature and ready to provide transportation services in specific and controlled contexts.
-However, more pilot projects are necessary to improve the state-of-the-art and explore the various possibilities of using them in rural and mountainous areas typical of the Alps.
-Users appear willing to use this type of vehicle, but it is necessary to engage them properly in these projects.
-Prior to testing the service, 45% of users in Merano expressed a low level of confidence in the technology.
-This mistrust decreased to 5% after they tried it out.
+These demonstrations have shown that self-driving shuttles are technologically mature and ready to provide transport services in specific, controlled contexts.
+However, further pilot projects are needed to advance the technology and explore its potential in rural and mountainous areas like those found in the Alps.
+Real-world data pilots of this type are important for evaluating smart mobility in low-density areas.
+While users appear willing to use this type of vehicle, it is necessary to properly engage them in these projects.
+Prior to testing the service, 45% of users in Merano expressed low confidence in the technology.
+This figure decreased to 5% after they had tried it out.

 Recommendations for sustainable MaaS development in a rural/alpine context

-Developing sustainable MaaS in a rural/alpine context requires convincing private car drivers to adopt a new mobility paradigm, prioritizing the reliability of services over driving speed.
+Developing sustainable MaaS in a rural/alpine context requires convincing private car drivers to adopt a new mobility paradigm, prioritizing the reliability of services over driving speed and supporting data-driven mobility solutions based on open data integration.

 Click to enlarge